ArkThis/AHA_ObjectWorld/raw/plans/AHA-P9-Collision_Friendly_Identifiers-Intro.md

 The address-range, so to say.

 Including the fact that actual collision sometimes shall happen on purpose, triggering a policy-rule based merge situation.
 Yet, when and how often for which "kind of Data Object" this shall happen can also be configured easily, and individually.
+With policy rules.

+The collision events are desired triggers for (transformation-)actions on Meta/Data in Objects.
+Such as:

+  * auto-merge / auto-relate matching Data Objects.
+  * and cluster similar ones.
+  * all by a simply plaintext, human-friendly ID.

 # Introduction